 Estimating the value of specific information is critical as this information can theoretically be captured and communicated if the organization is willing to absorb the cost.
 This is in sharp contrast to tacit knowledge (Polanyi (1958)) such as individual skill which is infeasible to transfer outside of large-scale training programs.
 I offer empirical evidence of the marginal cost of losing specific information at a high level of investment (e.g. large-scale electronic health records).
 By considering the effect of these disruptions on other members of the team, I am also able to show that removing the primary coordinator in a team reduces the productivity of more specialized workers.
-This provides empirical support to Becker and Murphy's (1992) theoretical model and suggests that additional investment in generalized workers may also lead to increased productivity from more specialized workers, especially in project-based teams.
-My setting offers an opportunity isolate the effects of turnover at the individual level while separating production loss from accounting costs.
-Understanding this cost contributes to our understanding of optimal turnover levels, especially in a knowledge-based organization.
+This provides empirical support to Becker and Murphy's (1992) theoretical model of coordination costs and suggests that additional investment in generalized workers may also lead to increased productivity from more specialized workers, especially in project-based teams.
+My setting offers an opportunity to isolate the effects of turnover at the individual level while separating production loss from accounting costs.
+Understanding this cost contributes to our understanding of the impact of organizational turnover, especially in a knowledge-based organization.

 This work also contributes to a literature detailing the challenges of coordination in health care.
 Previous studies have shown that discontinuity in care increases health care costs (Sabety, Jena and Barnett (2021)), while others have shown closer integration helps mitigate these challenges (David, Rawley and Polsky (2013); Agha, Ericson and Zhao (2020)); I complement these works by showing that discontinuity in care increases health care costs even in a fully integrated organization.
-The military health system is comparable across many dimensions, including variation in care, to the civilian health care system (Bond and Schwab (2019)) and has been previously used in the economics literature to study the impact of defensive medicine (Frakes and Gruber (2019)).
+Furthermore, I show these costs are not just driven by patients choosing more expensive sites of care, but that there are increases in the intensity of individual encounters for some patients.
+The Military Health System is comparable across many dimensions, including variation in care, to the civilian health care system (Bond and Schwab (2019)) and has been previously used in the economics literature to study the impact of defensive medicine (Frakes and Gruber (2019)).
 Using data from the MHS provides several advantages.
 First, previous work on discontinuity has been hampered by confounders associated with the loss of a primary care provider.
 For instance, patients generally change practices or forego finding a new primary care provider altogether (Sabety (2020)).
 New practices may have a different mix of payers offering different incentives for care.
-In the military setting, patients are auto-enrolled with a new PCP, all providers face the same incentive scheme, and insurance rules prevent substitution to a specialist without a PCP referral.
+In the military setting, patients must enroll with a new PCP, all providers face the same incentive scheme, and insurance rules prevent substitution to a specialist without a PCP referral.
 The MHS also lets me consider the effects on a working age population, a group that has been typically understudied in the health economics literature due to a lack of publicly available data.

 This paper proceeds as follows.
 In the next section I provide a conceptual framework for the analysis.
 In section 3 I detail the data and empirical specification.
-In section 4 I discuss the results, section 5 concludes.
+In section 4 I discuss the results. section 5 concludes.